-China can be very difficult Market for a new international Brand, it is not an easy Market but it is the most dynamic market in the world and offer huge opportunities for international Brands able to able to Chinese Demand.
+China can be a very difficult Market for a new international Brand, it is not an easy Market but it is the most dynamic market in the world and offer huge opportunities for international Brands able to be able to Chinese Demand.

 Marketing in China: How international Brands can adapt to Chinese Market?